Berkeley Township, New Jersey: Local government

 Since July 1, 1983, Berkeley Township has been governed within the Faulkner Act, formally known as the Optional Municipal Charter Law, under the Mayor-Council system of municipal government plan D, as adopted based on direct petition.
 The township is one of 71 municipalities (of the 564) statewide that use this form of government.
 The governing body is comprised of the Mayor and the seven-member Township Council, which has three members elected at-large and one member elected from each of the four wards.
 The mayor and the members of the Township Council are elected to four-year terms of office on a partisan basis in staggered elections held as part of the November election in odd-numbered years, with the respective terms commencing on January 1; the mayor and the three at-large seats come up for election together every four years, with the four ward seats up for election two years later.

-As of 2025, the Mayor of Berkeley Township is Republican Carmen F. Amato Jr., whose term of office ends December 31, 2023.
-Members of the Berkeley Township Council are Council President Sophia Gingrich (Ward 4; R, 2025), Council Vice President John A. Bacchione (at-large; R, 2023), Keith A. Buscio (at-large; R, 2023), James J. Byrnes (Ward 1; R, 2025), L. Thomas Grosse Jr. (at-large; R, 2023), Angelo Guadagno (Ward 2; R, 2025) and Michael Signorile (Ward 3; R, 2025).
+As of 2025, the Mayor of Berkeley Township is Republican John A. Bacchione, whose term of office ends December 31, 2027.
+Members of the Berkeley Township Council are Council President Angelo Guadagno (Ward 2; R, 2025), Council Vice President Michael Signorile (Ward 3; R, 2025), Douglas E. Bowens (at-large; R, 2027), Keith A. Buscio (at-large; R, 2027), James J. Byrnes (Ward 1; R, 2025), Sophia Gingrich (Ward 4; R, 2025) and L. Thomas Grosse Jr. (at-large; R, 2027).

 In September 2020, the Township Council appointed Michael Signorile to fill the seat running through December 2021 that had been held by Judy Noonan until she resigned from office as she was moving out of the township.
 Signorile served on an interim basis until the November 2021 general election, when he was elected to serve the balance of the term of office.

 In January 2015, the Township Council selected Anthony DePaola from among three candidates recommended by the municipal Republican committee to fill the at-large seat that expiring in 2015 that had been held by Robert G. Ray, who had resigned earlier that month.

 In November 2012, James J. Byrnes and Kevin M. Askew won the remaining 14 months on unexpired terms of office.
 Byrnes had been appointed to the Ward 1 seat to fill the vacancy of Karen Davis following her resignation from office, while Askew had been appointed to fill the vacancy of Carmen F. Amato Jr. in Ward 2 after he had taken office as the township's mayor.